-As a reasonable accommodation a student with a disability may request to have an ESA in a Skidmore residence hall or apartment.
+As a reasonable accommodation a student with a disability may request to have a therapy animal in a Skidmore residence hall or apartment and/or classrooms.
 If there is no one who will room with the student and the assistance animal, the student may be liable for the cost of a single.
 Only animals that do not pose a direct threat to the health and safety of others, would not cause substantial physical damage to College property or the property of others, or do not fundamentally alter housing operations or academic programs will be considered for purposes of reasonable accommodation.

-- The request must be made to the Coordinator for Student Access Services in advance to allow a thorough review; an animal that is brought to campus without advance approval will not be allowed into a hall. - The request must include documentation from a licensed mental health professional (i.e., psychologist, psychiatrist, social worker) who has provided treatment for the disability and must include the following. - Evidence of the disability and the DSM diagnosis related to the use of an assistance animal; the dates of treatment and the date at which the diagnosis was first made; the symptoms for which treatment was needed; treatment(s) other than use of an assistance animal that have been used for symptom reduction; and the date on which the use of an assistance animal was prescribed. - Evidence of the connection between the diagnosis/symptoms and the use of the support animal. - Evidence that the student will not be able to use and enjoy the residence hall or to participate in the services or programs if the assistance animal is not allowed.
+- The request must be made to the Coordinator for Student Access Services in advance to allow a thorough review; an animal that is brought to campus without advance approval will not be allowed into a hall.
+The request should be made at the point that the housing deposit is - The request must include documentation from a licensed mental health professional (i.e., psychologist, psychiatrist, social worker) who has provided treatment for the disability and must include the following. - Evidence of the disability and the DSM diagnosis related to the use of an assistance animal; the dates of treatment and the date at which the diagnosis was first made; the symptoms for which treatment was needed; treatment(s) other than use of an assistance animal that have been used for symptom reduction; and the date on which the use of an assistance animal was prescribed. - Evidence of the connection between the diagnosis/symptoms and the use of the support animal. - Evidence that the student will not be able to use and enjoy the residence hall or to participate in the services or programs if the assistance animal is not allowed. - The request must include a physical description of the animal including height and weight and confirmation that the animal is housebroken or confined such that housebreaking is not necessary (e.g., fish in a fishbowl).
+Also include any equipment that will be needed for the care of the animal.

-- The request must include a physical description of the animal including height and weight and confirmation that the animal is housebroken or confined such that housebreaking is not necessary (e.g., fish in a fishbowl).
-Also include any equipment that will be needed for the care of the animal. - The request will be reviewed by a committee that is composed of representatives from Residential Life, the Counseling and Health Services, and Student Academic Services.
+• The request will be reviewed by a committee that is composed of representatives from Residential Life, the Counseling and Health Services, and Student Academic Services.